enonic/old-xp-doc/doc/appendix/changes/index.rst

 Bugfixes
 --------
-  * Image Selector - When doing DND two blue bubbles appears
+  * Image Selector - When doing DND two blue bubbles appear
   * Cropping is not reset when replacing image in Image Editor
   * Children not ordered properly after sorting
   * Publishing Wizard ResolveSyncWork fails on nodes not in source repo